xleon/mobileapp/.github/ISSUE_TEMPLATE/g-project-status.md

 	* [ ] Week N - Early
 	* [ ] Week N - Late

+#### Crisis management
+⚠ This section is activated when you realize that the deadline is no longer attainable (regardless of the reasons).
+However, you should be observant enough to anticipate potential delays ahead of time.

+* [ ] Inform the teamlead and the product manager immediatelly

+SCENARIO 1 - If the project can be completed partially
+* [ ] If there are possible features you can cut from your project, that should be step 1.
+Carefully weigh down what can be cut and make a decision.
+If you need help, don't hesitate to contact the teamlead for guidance.
+* [ ] When you have decided what to do, inform all the involved parties (the teamlead, the product manager and other stakeholders)

+SCENARIO 2 - If cutting does not make sense within the context of the project
+* [ ] If the delay seems necessary, discuss it with the teamlead as soon as possible.
+And in this case `as soon as possible` really means **as soon as possible**.
+* [ ] In cooperation with the teamlead, decide how to proceed further.
+* [ ] When teamlead blesses the recovery strategy, continue as decided.

 ### 4. After the project is implemented
 * [ ] ✅ Test!
 Test!
 Test!
 	* Besides you and your project team, feel free to employ all Togglrs to help with testing by reaching out on public channels.